Stock Market Retracement

 Being unable to differentiate between a retracement and a reversal may prove detrimental to a trader in the form of premature exits and missed opportunities, or staying in positions that should have been closed.

-One thing to be aware of is that a retracement may become a reversal at any time, making it very important to have risk management strategies, such as a trailing stop loss, in place.
+One thing to be aware of is that a retracement may become a reversal at any time, making it very important to have risk management strategies

 While there are no guarantees in any trading scenario without the benefit of a crystal ball, using common sense, a solid trading strategy, and the appropriate technical tools, a savvy trader can navigate price movements successfully, whether these movements are short term retracements or long term reversals.